 On February 11, 2019, the City of Alameda began construction of this long-awaited 0.9 mile segment of the Cross Alameda Trail.
 Press release

-General schedule as of 06/17/19: Construction activities will take place between February and October 2019.
-The grading for the new trail and landscaped areas between Main and Webster Streets will occur in four phased segments, generally moving from west to east, as shown below.
+The majority of the grading for the new trail and landscaped areas between Main and Webster Streets will occur in four phased segments, generally moving from west to east, as shown below:

 - Main St to 3rd St: February through May

 - 3rd St to Poggi St: End of May through June

-- Poggi St to Webster St/Constitution Way: July through August
+- Poggi St to Webster St: July through August

 - Main St. at Atlantic Plaza (Hometown Doughnut, Monkey Thai & Whisk Cake Creations): August & September

 Soil Remediation and Monitoring:

 As part of the soil remediation plan, the Contractor has been importing and stockpiling new soil for the site at a nearby location on Alameda Point since May.
-The heaviest trucking activity to the site is expected to finish by the end of June.
+The heaviest trucking activity to the site is expected to finish in early August.
 During these grading activities the site is being electronically monitored for airborne air and dust contaminants, both on-site and off-site.
 Alerts are automatically issued to the Project Team and Contractor to be immediately resolved if and when County-dictated air quality thresholds are exceeded.

 To view any of this project-related air quality (or other compliance) data, please visit: https://geotracker.waterboards.ca.gov/profile_report.asp?global_id=T10000006774.
 This link, by Alameda County Department of Environmental Health, provides public access to State Water Resources Board’s project-specific ‘GeoTracker’ website, an internet-accessible database system used by State, Regional, and local agencies, to track and archive compliance data – in this case specifically for the CAT/RAMP + Gap Project.
 This website provides ready access to a large variety of documents and information, including – but not limited to: